Danica Patrick to end racing career at next year's Indy 500

 Patrick is the only woman to have led laps in both the Daytona 500 and the Indianapolis 500.
 Patrick ran the Indy 500 from 2005 through 2011.
 Her highest finish was third in 2009, and she was the first woman to lead laps in the race when she paced the field for 19 trips around the Brickyard as a rookie.

-Patrick was highly marketable early in her career even if success on the track was rare.
+Patrick was highly marketable early in her career even though wins were rare.
 She won the pole for the Daytona 500 in 2013, but finished 24th in the standings the last two seasons.
 She won her only IndyCar race in 2008, in Japan.

 Sponsorship trouble surfaced this year, too.
-When no strong opportunities for next season presented itself, Patrick decided to call it a career at Indy next Memorial Day weekend.
+When no strong opportunities for next season presented itself, Patrick decided to call it a career next Memorial Day weekend.

 "I think it's awesome and it will make for a huge month of May that she's back there," said Stewart, who spent half of his career trying to win the Indy 500.
 "It would be really cool to see her face on the Borg-Warner Trophy, if she can pull that off."